 Hiking Pants

-We love the pants from prAna.
-The Men’s Brion Pants and Women’s Halle Pants are tremendous pairs of hiking pants at a reasonable price.
+We love the pants from Kuhl.
+The Men’s Renegade and Women’s Freeflex are tremendous pairs of hiking pants at a reasonable price.
 They’re durable for how lightweight they are, perfect if you’re doing volunteer work or on more of an adventure.
 They also happen to be some of our favorite pants for safari.

 Loose Pants

 I love to wear relaxed pants when I travel.
 I’ve tried a bunch of pants and have fallen in love with a lightweight hiking pants called the Trailhead from Coalatree.
+Another great other option is the prAna Summit pants.
 These pants are seriously amazing!
-It would also be a good idea to pack loose or relaxed cotton pants.
+Packing loose or relaxed cotton pants would also be a good idea.

 They are perfect for Africa, especially in the more conservative countries when it’s hot out.
 The men are lucky with the prAna Vaha pants.
-They are made from a hemp blend that is the perfect material that feels stylish and comfortable.
+They are made from a hemp blend, the perfect material that feels stylish and comfortable.

 Men’s Vaha Pant